Buct0r/fullfetch/README.md

 ```

 # Customization
 You can customize pretty much every aspect of fullfetch.
 You can choose what to display, in which order and what color should the parameters be displayed.
+With the
 <code>go install</code> command, fullfetch uses an embedded version of the <code>config.json</code> file.
 If you  want to customize everything run the command:
 ``` bash
 $ fullfetch --gen